teamviewer/AD-Connector/README.md

 Output of the scheduled task is redirected to the configured log file location.

-## User Synchronization Logic
+## Synchronization Logic

 The actual synchronization is done by the `Invoke-Sync.ps1` script in the `TeamViewerADConnector` directory using the following logic:

 - Users of the configured AD group that are not yet part of the configured TeamViewer company (identified by the API token) will be created with the specified initial password.
 - Users of the configured AD group that are already part of the configured TeamViewer company will be activated and/or updated if the name of the user has been changed or the TeamViewer user is deactivated.
 - If configured, users of the TeamViewer company that are not present in the configured AD group will be deactivated.

 Identification of users is done based on the email addresses.
 If configured, the secondary email addresses of AD users are also taken into account for the mapping between AD users and TeamViewer users.